 A big draw though are its three impressive beaches: Playa de Levante, Platja del Mal Pas and Playa de Poniente, all awarded with Blue Flags, because they offer excellent conditions to sunbath and swim.

 To these, are added many restaurants, clubs, festivals, cabaret shows, and the tallest buildings in Europe, which are found here, in Benidorm.

 The heart and soul of the city, the promenade wraps around the harbour and boasts many shops, cafes and restaurants.
-From here, take an elevator to the impressive 16th Century Castillo de Santa Barbara and wander among the castle’s drawbridges, stone passageways, hidden tunnels, dungeon and beautiful gardens.
+From here, take an elevator to the impressive 16th Century Castillo de Santa Barbara and wander among the castle’s drawbridges, stone passageways, hidden tunnels, dungeons and beautiful gardens.

-Enjoy tapas and sangria at one of the many traditional restaurants and visit old town’s Arenal Bay for a vibrant nightlife scene.
+Enjoy tapas and sangria at one of the many traditional restaurants and visit the old town’s Arenal Bay for a vibrant nightlife scene.
 Restaurants feature flamenco dancers and clubs play disco, house and techno from midnight to dawn.

 Javea also boasts two blue flag beaches, the most popular of which are Arenal and La Grava.

 The charming village of Guadalest is one of those places you must visit when visiting the Costa Blanca.
 It is located some 20 kilometres away from Benidorm and is surrounded by the Sierra d´Aixorta, Sierra de Serella and Sierra de Aitana mountain ranges.